feliciaschulz/MastersThesisProject/README.md

 # README Bioinformatics Thesis Project

 ## Introduction to this repository
+This repository contains all code created in association with my MSc Bioinformatics Degree Project.

+The title of this thesis is **"Investigating The Locations of Lymphocytes in Healthy Lungs Using Cyclic Fluorescent Antibody-Stained Imaging Data"**.

+All code in this repository was written by Felicia Schulz.

 ### Folder structure of this repository
+This repository has the following structure:

+0. 00_Data - containing example input data for most scripts
+1. 01_Segmentation - containing code for StarDist cell segmentation, as well as some environment files
+2. 02_CreateIntensityDfs - containing code for computing intensity data frames from images and segmentation masks
+3. 03_CellTypeInference - containing an algorithm that classifies cells into cell types computatinoally; and code for investigating the inferred cell types by plotting them
+4. 04_DataInvestigationNormalisation - containing multiple scripts for normalisation, further analysing the data, and plotting
+5. 05_DimensionalityReduction - containing code for creating dimensionality reduction plots
+6. CellVisualisationApplication - containing code for an app with which one can further analyse dimensionality reduction plots and make sense of the results
+7. 07_DistanceAnalysis - containing a script for measuring distances between cell types and creating different kinds of plots to visualise them

+And finally, this README file, containing information on every single script, its usage, input and output files, and required packages.

 ## Abstract
 The aim of this research project was to create a bioinformatic image analysis pipeline for the investigation of lymphocytes in healthy human lungs.